sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 * Lighter
 * Alcohol to clean the PCB (do not use the lighter with the above mentioned alcohol) ;)
 * In case you mess something up, a desoldering pump might be helpful
+* A "third hand" might be helpful at some points, but s not needed.
+Check out [Omnifixo](https://omnifixo.com/) - it's perfect!

+### Bring your skills up to date, if needed

+If you are a complete beginner in soldering, you should learn the basics.
+There are plenty of videos on Youtube.
+A good recommendation is [this video](https://www.youtube.com/watch?v=QKbJxytERvg) from Collin's Lab.

+In case you mess something up, you should be familiar with desoldering, too.
+Another recommendation is [this video](https://www.youtube.com/watch?v=N_dvf45hN6Y) from Collin's Lab.

+If you need information on how to use a multimeter, reading [this article](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/all) is a good starting point.

+### This is what the result will look like

+ToDo:
+- zwei Bilder der Platine ohne Komponenten
+- zwei Bilder komplett bestückt

 ### Remove Tabs from PCB